-(This is not a Contract)
+(This document is not a contract.)

-Right Now You Are A Customer
+Right Now You Are Not A Client

 You May Become A Client

-- Confidentiality, including bargaining information
+- Confidentiality, including bargaining information;

-- Advice and counsel
+- Advice and counsel;

-- Assistance in negotiations
+- Assistance in negotiations.

 You are not required to hire a brokerage firm for the purchase or sale of Vermont real estate.